The Point Guards Who Came Before Steph Curry

 But in Steph Curry's era, that's known as a Steph Curry shot; and when you're Steph Curry and you're open like that, that's considered a good shot.
 A lot of teams are now built around good three-point shooting, as they want to emulate the Warriors' winning ways.
 Being a constant threat of scoring threes opens up the floor and gives way to more penetration, inside passing, and the generation of easy shots inside the rim.
 Having more players in the perimeter on offense also helps your defense in getting back faster to prevent transition baskets from the opponent.

 But what Steph Curry has done to change the game isn't just measured on how teams have changed in the NBA.
 If you look at Steph Curry's stat line, you'd be surprised how a player of his size could even pull off such tremendous feats—which means the potential of a great basketball player in the NBA hasn't been completely realized (when we thought it had in Lebron and Durant).
-Steph made 402 three pointers during the regular season—that's a guaranteed five three-pointers from him every game.
+Steph made 402 three-pointers during the 2015–2016 regular season—that's a guaranteed five three-pointers from him every game.
 That's a sure fifteen points every game out just by using five shots!
-Steph was also this year's scoring champion, and that achievement coming from someone who didn't lead the NBA in free-throw attempts, or field goal attempts, or even minutes played.
-He plays a lot less minutes than Lebron, Durant, Harden and Westbrook because his team blows out the opponents to the point of resting starters in the fourth quarter.
+Steph was also that year's scoring champion, and that achievement coming from someone who didn't lead the NBA in free-throw attempts, or field goal attempts, or even minutes played.
+He plays a lot fewer minutes than Lebron, Durant, Harden and Westbrook because his team blows out the opponents to the point of resting starters in the fourth quarter, when fully healthy.

-Steph Curry had jut one his second MVP award (back-to-back) and as much as I'd love to keep talking about how good he is, I will instead talk about the players who came before him—small point guards who, like Steph weren't athletically and physically gifted, but used the three-ball as their main weapon to become a very effective player.
+Steph Curry has won two MVP awards (back-to-back) and as much as I'd love to keep talking about how good he is, I will instead talk about the players who came before him—small point guards who, like Steph weren't athletically and physically gifted, but used the three-ball as their main weapon to become a very effective player.
 It's easy to forget that these players were considered great players at their time, but these players were signs that a Steph Curry was coming—a player who was the optimized version of themselves.

 Mark Price holds the best free-throw percentage of all time, and he played for Lebron's home team the Cleveland Cavaliers.
 He is considered one of the best shooters of all time, and when Steve Nash and the Phoenix Suns came storming into the league, Mark price was the first player everyone thought of when they saw Steve Nash play.

-I guess you could say that Mark Price was the first version of the Steph Curry.
-He's one of the 50-40-90 players - players who shoot 50 percent from the field, 40 percent from the three-point line, and 90 percent from the free-throw line.
+I guess you could say that Mark Price was the first version of Steph Curry.
+He's one of the 50-40-90 players—players who shoot 50 percent from the field, 40 percent from the three-point line, and 90 percent from the free-throw line.
 Mark Price displayed incredible efficiency in his shooting, and because of how he was built physically he had to.
 He lived in an era of physical play and athletic players were beginning to emerge in the NBA.

 While Mark Price never won an NBA championship like Steph Curry, I think it's safe to say that he was the first player of his kind.
 Point guards in the NBA are of course pass first, but when they have no choice but to shoot the basketball they have to be able to convert on their chances.
 You couldn't also leave a guy like Mark Price wide open, knowing that he was a knock-down shooter.
 So his attributes as a player help the team as a whole in generating open shots and easy plays to the basket.